skashyap41050/-OrderCraft-Crafting-Asynchronous-Distributed-Messaging-with-Vector-Clocks-/README.md

 6. If so the msg is accepted otherwise the msg is buffered.
 7. The buffered msg will be procced later to accept already received msgs.

+#CAUSAL ORDERING

+ Language-python

+ The causal order establishes that for each participant in the system the events must be seen in the cause-effect order as they have occured, whereas the Δ-causal order establishes that the events must be seen in the cause-effect order only if the cause has been seen before its lifetime expires.

+#TOTAL ORDERING

+Language-python

+In total ordering the msg order in all processes are same, including the msg from different processes.
+The way we implemented this is.
+1. At the start Multiple client will be created and connected to the server.
+2. Each client can send different no of message to other and for each message there will be a particular threads which is responsible to sending the message.
+3. Each thread will wait for a random time then they willstart their execution.
+4. Since the threads run in parallel so any message can be sent first like m5 can reach before m1
+5. Client only send message to server and server will add global sequence no with message and the multicast that message.
+6. Since the threads run in parallel, receiving process may receive the second message before first.
+7. This server willsend the ordering to other processes.
+8. Once the order is received the msg buffer is processed.